 However, the wealth of contraception alternatives can be confusing.
-If you are considering contraception, or need to change your current method, we recommend visiting the Best Method for Me website before your next appointment.
-The online survey is an excellent tool to learn more about your options prior to your appointment.
+If you are considering contraception, or need to change your current method, we recommend taking this online quiz to learn more about your options prior to your appointment.

 Family Planning and Birth Control Options

 If you’re unsure about whether you want to start a family, or you’ve already had children and know you’re finished adding to your family, there are lots of options available that allow you to remain sexually active while also alleviating the surprise of unplanned pregnancy.